CP-200

-The CP-200 was a Brazilian home computer produced by Prológica in 1982.
+The CP 200 was a Brazilian home computer produced by Prológica in 1982.

 It was compatible in software and hardware with the British Sinclair ZX81, although it was a less literal copy than the competing machines (TK82C and TK83), produced by Microdigital.
-There were two models of CP200, very similar cabinets, but model 1 had the Prológica logo in high relief and a slightly smaller cabinet, while model 2 had a logo plate in the same position.
+There were two models of CP 200 with very similar cabinets, but "Modelo I" had the Prológica logo in high relief while "Modelo II" had a logo plate in the same position and was slightly larger.

-Prológica later redesigned the cabinet, added a video monitor output, external power supply, and relaunched the product as CP200S.
+Prológica later redesigned the cabinet, added a video monitor output, external power supply, and relaunched the product as CP 200 S.

+Technical details

+The memory configuration consisted of 8 KiB of ROM and 16 KiB of RAM.
+The RAM was not expandable internally.